onemandan/ColourPicker/README.md

 <img src="https://github.com/onemandan/ColourPicker/blob/master/ColourPicker.png" height="430px"/>

 ## Installation
-To get MaterialTextView into your project, add the repository to your build.gradle.
+To get ColourPicker into your project, add the repository to your build.gradle.

 #### Gradle
 1. Add the JitPack repository to your projects build.gradle: